shihab-2021/Task-Manager-Using-Python/README.md

 Small task management project by using _**python.**_

-After running the project, this will show you:
+After run TaskManager.py file, this will show you:

 _**1\.
 ADD NEW TASK**_
 _**2\.
 SHOW ALL TASK**_